Modern Slavery Policy 2019

 The Company recognizes that it has a responsibility to take a robust approach to slavery and human trafficking.
 BARBRI is committed to preventing slavery and human trafficking in its corporate activities and to ensuring that its supply chains are free from slavery and human trafficking.

 This statement covers the activities of BARBRI and its partners in delivering legal education solutions to students and clients across the globe.

-We are a part of BARBRI, and our ultimate parent company is Barbri Holdings Inc, which has its head office in the USA.
-BARBRI International Limited (“BIL”) operates in the United Kingdom and has a turnover in excess of the statutory threshold.
+We are a part of the BARBRI, and our ultimate parent company is Barbri Holdings Inc, which has its head office in the USA.
+BARBRI International Limited (“BIL”) operates in the United Kingdom and has a turnover of in excess of the statutory threshold.
 BIL is aware of its responsibility under the Act and is developing its framework to ensure its supply chain complies with the Act.

 Our business is organized into the following business units:

 Altior offers courses online and in a number of locations throughout the UK and provides professional on-site and bespoke training for many of the UK’s largest businesses.

 Barbri International, which provides test preparation and admissions support for professional licensure exams and similar assessments for legal professionals.